forestgrape/coronavirus/index.md

     - Distance
     - Side-a-side instead of face-to-face
     - Plexiglas
 * __Aerosols Transmission__: Aerosols behave soot/dust-like.
-Aerosol transmission occurs mainly in heated indoor rooms: the cooler outside the drier in heated indoor rooms and the likelier aerosol transmission.
+Aerosol transmission occurs mainly in heated indoor rooms: the cooler outdoors, the drier in heated indoor rooms and the likelier aerosol transmission.
 Aerosol transmission is hard to completely prevent, but it can be efficiently reduced:
-    - being outside, ventilation, distance and less people inside
+    - being outdoors, ventilation, distance and less people inside
     - masks, preferably with a good fit and [filter](./6_prevention_and_treatment/masks.md#mask-types) and changed/cleaned frequently
     - if possibly infected (e.g. having any kind of respiratory symptoms) staying home and *out* of foreign indoor rooms